electro-logic/CameraVision2/README.md

 1) Connect D8M into GPIO0 of DE0-Nano like shown into images into \doc folder
 2) Connect DE0-Nano to PC with the USB cable bundled

-Optional
-2b) Connect UM232H with the adapter into GPIO1
+optional 2b) Connect UM232H with the adapter into GPIO1

-2c) Connect UM232H to PC with an USB 2.0 cable
+optional 2c) Connect UM232H to PC with an USB 2.0 cable

 3) Program the bitstream \eda\de0-nano\output_files\DE0_NANO_D8M.sof into the DE0-Nano with Quartus Programmer
-4) Wait that LED0 turn on and launch CameraVision.exe (available compiled or can be compiled from the source code) 4b) Optionally select COM_FT232H from the Communication panel if you are using the UM232H
+4) Wait that LED0 turn on and launch CameraVision.exe (available compiled or can be compiled from the source code)

+optional 4b) Select COM_FT232H from the Communication panel if you are using the UM232H

-6) Press the Read button to take a new image
+5) Press the Read button to take a new image

 F.A.Q.

-Q) When I launch CameraVision.exe image is corrupted.
+**Q) When I launch CameraVision.exe image is corrupted.**

 A) Likely the MIPI Integrated Circuit on the D8M is out-of-sync.
 Reprogram the FPGA or Try to press KEY0 on DE0-NANO to reset the system and launch again the software.

-Q) How can I edit the Nios II firmware?
+**Q) How can I edit the Nios II firmware?**

 A) Open Quartus, click on Tools / Nios II Software Build Tools for Eclipse, File / Import, General / Existing Projects into Workspace, Select root directory: D:\FPGA\CameraVision2\eda\de0-nano\software where the path is you project location

-Q) Why there is a dim blue light in my images?
+**Q) Why there is a dim blue light in my images?**

 A) Please cover the DE0-Nano on-board power led

+**Q) Why 10 bits images are required?**

+A) RAW images are linear and 10-bit are required to retain quality after the gamma-encoding (ex.
+JPEG)

+**Q) Are sensor images ready to use?**

+A) Images from the sensor are raw pixels and post-processing is required to improve the visual quality.
+This includes gamma-encoding, color correction, sharpening, etc..

+**Q) Can I use another dev board?**

+A) You can use any Terasic development board compatible with the D8M camera, for example DE2-115, DE1-SoC, DE0-CV, C5G, DE10-Lite, DE10-Standard, DE10-Nano, etc.. some changes may be required, always check and adapt the pinout for your board and the memory timing.
+Please open an issue if you need help with a specific board.

-Q) What's next?
+**Q) What's next?**

 A) There is still room for improvements:
 - FT232H controller: fully utilise the USB 2.0 bandwidth by adding a FIFO memory to decouple the SDRAM memory
 - Improve the protocol to use a single cable (ex.
 JTAG only or FT232H only)